What is Low-Level Access?

-Most 19 foot scissor lifts have a lift capacity around 500 lbs.
-Hy-Brid Lifts PS-1030 is capable of lifting up to 750 lbs and has enough platform space for 2 occupants with tools and materials.
-That translates to less trips up and down and increased productivity.
+Most 19 ft scissor lifts have a maximum lift capacity around 500 lbs.
+The Hy-Brid Lifts PS-1030 is capable of lifting up to 800 lbs and has enough platform space for two occupants, plus tools and materials.
+This translates to fewer trips up and down to retrieve supplies, increasing operator productivity.

-Did you know a large number of the injuries associated with aerial lifts are from exiting the lift incorrectly?
-Hy-Brid Lifts have one or two step entry heights and full-swing entry doors, making it easier to enter and exit safely.
+Did you know that a large number of the injuries associated with aerial lifts are from exiting lifts incorrectly?
+All Hy-Brid Lifts feature one- or two-step entry heights and full-swing entry doors, making it easier to enter and exit the platform safely.

-The power zone for lifting extends from mid-thigh to mid-chest and is where arms and legs can lifts the most with the least amount of effort.
-When loading heavy tools and materials into most low-level scissor lifts, the arms stay in the power zone.
-The platform on 19 foot scissor lifts is high enough in the stowed position that workers arms extend into the danger zone when loading them, increasing the risk of injury and associated workers' compensation costs.
+The lifting power zone extends from mid-thigh to mid-chest and is where a person's arms and legs can lift the most with the least amount of effort.
+When loading heavy tools and materials into most low-level scissor lifts, the arms stay within the power zone.
+The platform on 19 ft scissor lifts in the stowed position is still high enough that workers' arms extend into the danger zone when loading, increasing the risk of injury and associated workers' compensation costs.

-19 foot scissor lifts typically have a hydraulic lift and drive which means more hydraulic connection points, greatly increasing the chance for hydraulic leaks.
-Some low-level scissor lifts, like Hy-Brid Lifts, have an electric drive with a hydraulic lift.
-These machines only have two connection points decreasing the potential for leaks, reducing the severity of possible leaks, and lowering clean up times and rework costs.
+Most 19 ft scissor lifts typically have hydraulic lift and drive, which means more hydraulic connection points, greatly increasing the chance for hydraulic leaks.
+Some low-level scissor lifts, like the Hy-Brid Lifts Pro Series, have electric drive with hydraulic lift.
+These machines have less hydraulic fluid and only two connection points, decreasing the potential for leaks, reducing the severity of possible leaks, and lowering clean up times and rework costs.